Moving into your first apartment? Kick start your new life smoothly with this guide.

 What else should I keep in mind when living in a rental apartment?

 Living in a Joo Kodit apartment is easy and carefree, because the Joo team is always here to help you out.
 The most important thing to remember is to keep your home in good condition and promptly inform your landlord of any problems you might notice.
-In addition to weekly cleaning, taking care of your apartment includes tasks like window cleaning, maintaining air vents, and keeping drains clear.
-See here for more detailed instructions.

 It's also a good idea to read and adhere to the house rules of your apartment complex.
 You'll find Joo Kodit house rules in our Jooppi-residents' app.
 Additionally, please spread some happiness by greeting your neighbours whenever you pass them in the stairwell or outside the building.
 A smile can really brighten someone's day!